maallaard/planar-bridge/README.md

 Python 3.10.0
 ```

-(note that lines in code blocks beginning with `$` means this line is used as
+(note that lines in code blocks beginning with `$` mean this line is used as
 a user-executed command)

 To install Planar Bridge, start by cloning this repository.